Follow my blog with Bloglovin

 Game Pieces: 1 quarter

-Game will last : 5 – 30 minutes because any more than that you will get bored just like a 4 year old.
+The game will last 5 – 30 minutes because any more than that you will get bored just like a 4-year-old.

-This of course can be played with the whole family, but your husband might think you are ready for therapy and your children will lost interest in about 15 minutes.
+This, of course, can be played with the whole family, but your husband might think you are ready for therapy and your children will lose interest in about 15 minutes.
 But, hey 15 minutes is better than zero minutes?

 Happy Game Day!